San Gabriel Mountains: Climate

-The climate of the range varies with elevation from continental to the Mediterranean, with mostly dry summers (except for scattered summer thunderstorms) and cold, wet winters.
-Snow can fall above 3,000. ft elevation during frontal passages between November and April, but is most common in December through March.
+The climate of the range varies with elevation from continental to Mediterranean, with mostly dry summers (except for scattered summer thunderstorms) and cold, wet winters.
+Snow can fall above 3,000. ft elevation during cold fronts between November and April, but is most common in December through March.
 Annual precipitation totals are mostly in excess of 25 in on the coastal (southern) slopes above 3,000. ft elevation, with up to 45 in falling in some areas above 5,000. ft.

-The coastal (south) side of the range receives more precipitation than the desert (northern) side.
+The coastal (south) side of the range receives vastly more precipitation than the desert (northern) side.
 The highest precipitation is found in the central and eastern parts of the range (Mt.
 Wilson to Mt.
 San Antonio).
 Annual precipitation totals are highly variable from year to year, and can be extremely high during wet El Nino years (sometimes over 70. in, with single storm totals over 10. in).
 Runoff from the mountains during big storms often produces flooding in adjacent foothill communities (especially in areas denuded by wildfires).
 The range is mostly smog-free above 5,000. ft elevation, above the inversion layer.
 The large telescope installation at Mt.
 Wilson is a testimony to the clear atmospheric conditions that prevail, although light pollution from the L.A. basin below has hindered telescope activities in recent decades.

 Wildfires

-The San Gabriel Mountains see wildfires frequently.
-The fires are often driven by dry Santa Ana wind events in the summer and fall.
-Notable wildfires in the San Gabriel Mountains have included the 2009 Station Fire and the 2020 Bobcat Fire.
+The San Gabriel Mountains sees frequent wildfires.
+They are often driven by dry Santa Ana wind events in the summer and fall.
+Notable wildfires in the San Gabriel Mountains have included the 2009 Station Fire, 2020 Bobcat Fire, the 2024 Bridge Fire, and the 2025 Greater Los Angeles Wildfires.